Ismat-Samadov/RockPaperScissors/README.md

 To run the Rock, Paper, Scissors game:

-1. Ensure you have Java and JavaFX installed on your machine.
-2. Clone this repository: `git clone https://github.com/Ismat-Samadov/RockPaperScissors.git`
+1. Clone this repository: `git clone https://github.com/Ismat-Samadov/RockPaperScissors.git`
-3. Navigate to the project directory: `cd RockPaperScissors`
-4. Compile the Java code: `javac RockPaperScissorsGUI.java`
-5. Run the application: `java RockPaperScissorsGUI`
+2. Open the `index.html` file in your web browser.

+Alternatively, you can host the project on a web server for online access.

 ## Game Rules